How to change careers

 Your professional network

 While you’re on the learning journey you should also start building your professional network in the new industry you’re hoping to join.
-LinkedIn is a useful tool to develop these networks – search for people that hold similar job titles in the industry you’re looking to move to and connect via a personalised message.
+LinkedIn is a useful tool to develop these networks – search for people that hold similar job titles in the New Zealand industry you’re looking to move to and connect via a personalised message.
 It can help if you interact with their content – comment on articles they write or share and tag them in posts that might be relevant.
 Let them know the journey you’re on, and when you anticipate being ready to start your job search in earnest.

-Also look for events where industry experts might be talking or join professional bodies in the new industry to attend conferences.
+Also look for events where NZ industry experts might be talking or join professional bodies in the new industry to attend conferences.

 You don’t have to start at the bottom again

 While you might have to downshift a rank or two to embark on a new career, the skills you have been using in your current role means you most probably won’t have to start at the bottom again when you change careers.
 Soft skills such as communication, problem solving and adaptability are just as valuable as many technical skills to an organisation.
-You might not start at the same level as you were at, but your past experience and transferable skills mean you will be able to consider roles above the entry level.
+You might not start at the same level as you were at, but your experience and transferable skills mean you will be able to consider roles above the entry levell.

 Be ok with being a beginner again